egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 Taking action.

 Admitted, preparation can take a life time.
 There will always be something more to learn, more to understand and more to practice.
-But when is a disciple ready to reach out and make another disciple?
+Yet, when is a disciple ready to reach out and make another disciple?

 How many sermons do you need in order to become a disciple maker?